kata198/NetFetch/README.md

 			--no-preserve              Do not store owner/group/mode information

-			--config=/path/x.txt       Use provided config for redis.
-Default is to look in /etc/netfetch.cfg
+			--config=/path/x.cfg       Use provided config for redis.
+Default is to look in ~/.netfetch.cfg then /etc/netfetch.cfg

 		Provided filename must be an absolute path.